22 February 2024

 By Tina Jane Lupton and Daria Schwalbe.

 Parenting is often assumed to be universal, something we all know how to value and even do.
-Parents and parenting are considered to be central to providing the support and sense of safety and security for children, especially during times of crisis, whereas ‘bad’ parenting is seen as a major cause of childhood and developmental traumas, which may trigger of mental health problems later in life [1, 2].
+Parents and parenting are considered to be central to providing support and a sense of safety and security for children, especially during times of crisis, whereas ‘bad’ parenting is seen as a major cause of childhood and developmental traumas, which may trigger mental health problems later in life [1, 2].

-In European media reports and political debates, we constantly hear about parenting crisis in Europe.
+In European media reports and political debates, we constantly hear about the parenting crisis in Europe.
 Headlines like “How to talk to your children about conflict and war,” “How to discipline your child the smart and healthy way,” “How parents can support their children and themselves following distressing events,” “How to practice positive parenting during the crisis,” “11 tips for communicating with your teen,” and so on constantly remind us about, what ‘good parenting’ is, or supposed to be, and how we, as parents, are supposed to think and act.
 Global parenting programs that aim to prepare and support families during recent crises, in their distress and transition, are being rolled out across the Globe (e.g., UNICEF Global Parenting Initiatives, MANU in Greenland, the MindSpring (MS) intervention in Denmark, which serves as an early group intervention for newly arrived refugees, etc.).

-In this workshop we discussed how parenting (and parenthood) is subject to both sociocultural and historical variation.
-As a pressure point for policy makers, service providers, and individuals, parenting raises questions of social and cultural belonging, equality, and futurity.
+In this workshop, we discussed how parenting (and parenthood) is subject to both sociocultural and historical variation.
+As a pressure point for policymakers, service providers, and individuals, parenting raises questions of social and cultural belonging, equality, and futurity.
 When parenting takes place under the inauspicious conditions of war, cultural displacement, poverty, or illness these questions are amplified further by the suspension or relativization of normality.

 We opened this workshop with the following questions in mind:

-1. How can cross-cultural understanding and practices, policies and ideologies, related to parenting and parenthood, contribute to a more nuance understanding of the parenting experiences and pathologies of parenthood resulting from warfare, migration, pandemic, colonialism/ intergenerational traumas and mass violence?
+1. How can cross-cultural understanding and practices, policies and ideologies, related to parenting and parenthood, contribute to a more nuanced understanding of the parenting experiences and pathologies of parenthood resulting from warfare, migration, pandemic, colonialism/ intergenerational traumas and mass violence?

-2. How can psychiatrists, anthropologists and social scientist support migrant parents with children whose lives are bound to displacement, uncertainties, traumas, and loss, and who often need to make sense of their lives within the walls of an asylum?
+2. How can psychiatrists, anthropologists and social scientists support migrant parents with children whose lives are bound to displacement, uncertainties, traumas, and loss, and who often need to make sense of their lives within the walls of an asylum?

 4. What can we learn about parenting in crisis from previous experiences and cross-cultural comparison?